 - 26 years of age or younger.

 DCTAG is limited to applicants whose District of Columbia Taxable Income does not exceed $1 million annually.
-For those applying for DCTAG consideration for the first time in 2017-18, the District of Columbia Taxable Income cannot exceed $762,000.
+For those who applied for DCTAG consideration for the first time in 2016-17, the District of Columbia Taxable Income cannot exceed $762,000.
 DCTAG Maximum Income [PDF]

 DCTAG students are limited to a maximum of six years of receiving awards.

 Awards do not cover mini-terms or non-accredited online classes.